conholdateapp/docs.conholdate.app/docs/how-to/Share.md

 sidebar_label: Share Documents
 ---

-With our FREE and unlimited document cloud storage. you can share any of your documents with your friends or colleges via direct link, Facebook, Twitter or LinkedIn even if they do not have MS Office / OpenOffice installed.
+With our FREE and unlimited document cloud storage. you can share any of your documents with your friends or colleagues via direct link, Facebook, Twitter or LinkedIn even if they do not have MS Office / OpenOffice installed.
 All documents can be viewed, signed and annotated directly from our built-in apps.

 ## How to share your documents
-At [conholdate.app](https://conholdate.app) we care about your privacy and understand that some documents might contain sensetive information, that is why we offer differet set of sharing options for you.
+At [conholdate.app](https://conholdate.app) we care about your privacy and understand that some documents might contain sensitive information, that is why we offer different set of sharing options for you.

 ### Share document
-You can create as many sharing links as you want, so in case if you deside to revoke access from someone with whom your already shared the link, this won't be a problem.
+You can create as many sharing links as you want, so in case if you decide to revoke access from someone with whom your already shared the link, this won't be a problem.
 That is why we advise to create one link per person/site/blog.
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.